The Last of Us Part II Remastered Review | PlayStation 5

 The story of Ellie’s failed attempt at sacrificing herself as humanity’s savior due to Joel's unwavering love resonates with millions to this day.
 Many still argue it should not have had a sequel.
 The way that story ended, ambiguous in Ellie’s feelings towards him but not as open-ended as a “To be continued” title after the end credits, felt satisfactory.
 Why mess with greatness, they argue.
 And so it goes: The Last of Us Part II was made.

 Ellie is all grown up and living a life of peace in Jackson until circumstances beyond her control take her on a perennial journey of revenge.
 Caught up by events set in motion years prior, she sets out on her eponymous quest to balance the scales according to her.
-Accompanied by newfound lover Dina, she tasks herself to eliminate everybody who was involved in the killing of one of the most important pillars in her life.
+Accompanied by her newfound lover, Dina, she tasks herself with eliminating everybody who was involved in the killing of one of the most important pillars in her life.

 With increasingly violent methods to eliminate anybody in her way, the gruesome deaths of the militaristic Washington Liberation Front and primitive but deadly Seraphites at Ellie’s hands start to take their toll on her as well.
 This is directly shown in her body’s bruises and in the unimaginable psychological trauma she inflicts on her enemies as they scream in pain and lament their friends dying at your hand.